zeplin/stylesheet-extensions/packages/zeplin-less-extension/README.md

 ## Development

-Less extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.
+Less extension is developed using [zem](https://github.com/zeplin/zem) and [@zeplin/extension-model](https://zeplin.github.io/extension-model/), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.

-To learn more about zem, [see documentation](https://github.com/zeplin/zem).